tmansou1/megr2157-portfolio/docs/assignments/A02/index.md

 ## Communicate

+**Engineering lesson learned**

+I learned how to design a simple truss while using safety factors to determine appropriate sizes for the cross sectional area of the truss and the pins.
+I also learned how different failure modes can affect a truss, and why.

 I spent roughly 7 hours on this assignment.

-(CAD files in Canvas)

 Sources

 https://www.metalsupermarkets.com/grade-guide-a36-steel

 https://www.edconsteel.com.au/articles/steel-and-metal-articles/hardness-vs-toughness-tool-steel

+(CAD files in Canvas)